Wholesaling is one of the most popular strategies for new investors to get involved with because it can be done with limited funds and experience.

 I recommend building solid relationships with a few agents so you can give them your “unworkable leads,” and they can potentially make money by selling those leads.
 For example, if you can’t help a homeowner by wholesaling their home, perhaps the agent can sell it on the open real estate market instead.

-This can be a true win-win relationship with an agent.
+This can develop into a true win-win relationship between you and said agent.

-Once you’ve determined your MAO, it’s time to make that offer.
+Once you’ve determined your MAO, it’s time to make the offer.
 This is when your skills at negotiating come in really handy.

-I could tell you all about negotiating a deal with a seller, but it would pale in comparison to the information you’ll get from Michael Quarles on the 77th episode of the BiggerPockets Podcast.
+I could tell you all about negotiating a deal with a seller, but it would pale in comparison to the information you’d get from The Book on Negotiating Real Estate by J Scott, Carol Scott, and Mark Ferguson, available from the BiggerPockets Bookstore.

-If you want to take your wholesaling business seriously and want to do more deals this year, take an hour and listen to this.
+If you want to take your wholesaling business seriously and want to do more deals this year, take the time to learn from the true-life stories, sample dialogue, and expert tips included in this book.

 After negotiating the deal and coming to terms on a price, it’s time to sign the contract.
-In some states you can pick up a standard state-approved purchase and sale document.
-In other states you can pick up one from a local Title company, buy one at Staples or OfficeMax, or purchase one online from a site like EZLandlordForms.com.
-You might even find one in the BiggerPockets FilePlace.
+In some states, you can pick up a standard state-approved purchase and sale document.
+In other states, you can pick up one from a local title company, buy one at an office supplies store, or purchase one online from a site like EZLandlordForms.com.

 There are several ways to actually close on the sale of the home, and the way you write your contract is going to depend on which way you plan on closing (assignment vs. double closing).

-For a double closing, you can simple sign the document in your name or business name.
-A double closing is the process of actually buying the property and then immediately reselling the property in the same day — within minutes of each other.
-If you don’t have the full 100% cash for the deal, there are numerous transactional lenders who can fund the deal for you for a 24 hour period — and a fee.
+For a double closing, you can simply sign the document in your name or business name.
+A double closing is the process of actually buying the property and then immediately reselling it on the same day—usually within minutes.

 Now you have your contract.
 It’s time to get it sold!

 Sure, you could take that good deal and go buy it for yourself.
 Maybe you’ll make a bunch of money if you flipped it.
-However, you are wholesaling this deal, not flipping it, so your goal is to get rid of the property as quick as possible so you can focus on finding other deals.
+However, you are wholesaling this deal, not flipping, so your goal is to get rid of the property as quickly as possible.
+Then, you can focus on finding other deals.

 So… who are you going to sell it to?

-There is a lot of hype about finding cash buyers and building your cash buyer’s list.
+There is a lot of hype about finding cash buyers and building your cash buyers list.
 You can spend thousands of dollars for online programs designed to help you get thousands of cash buyers.
-However… let me save you some cash.
+But let me save you some money.

 The best cash buyers are individuals who have bought similar properties for cash recently in the same area.
 But how do you find them?